PlanterApp/planter_docs/content/en/docs/100_gardens/104_multi-select/index.md

 weight: 104
 url: "garden/multi-select"
 ---
 **Multi-select mode** lets you edit multiple garden squares or plants at once.
-Use **multi-select** to remove plants, add notes and events, or customize backgrounds.
+<br />Use **multi-select** to remove plants, add notes and events, or customize backgrounds.

 {{< alert icon="💸" context="info" text="Notes and Events and custom backgrounds are Premium features" />}}